peterclemenko/c_InterestingFilesModule/README.txt

 If the leading "." is omitted the module will add it.

 Wildcard is supported in both 'NAME' and 'EXTENSION' elements.
-The asterisk characeter '*' is used to represent a match of zero or more characters.
+The asterisk character '*' is used to represent a match of zero or more characters.

 'NAME' and 'EXTENSION' elements may be qualified with optional 'typeFilter' attributes.
 Valid values for 'typeFilter' are 'file' (for regular files) and